Educ-Org/.github/profile/README.md

 <h1 align="center"> 🎨👋 Hey!
 Nice to see you, I'm Benziane Younes.</h1>
 <p align="center">
-  Welcome to <strong>Github Education Students</strong> – An open-source GitHub organization for frontend developers to share projects, collaborate, and learn using techs pure HTML, CSS, JavaScript,!<br>
+  Welcome to <strong>MeetYourSkills | Github Educational Organization</strong> – An open-source GitHub organization for frontend developers to share projects, collaborate, and learn using techs pure HTML, CSS, JavaScript,!<br>
   Learn, build, and collaborate on real-world frontend projects.
 </p>